soskek/variational_dropout_sparsifies_dnn/README.md

     train_iter, optimizer, device=args.gpu,
     loss_func=model.calc_loss)
 ```
+You can also observe some statistics about variational dropout (e.g., sparsity) in the model
+during training using `chainer.extensions.PrintReport` (see the MNIST example).

 In a model by `VariationalDropoutChain` can use special layers (Chainer's `link`) in its structure.
 This repository provides `VariationalDropoutLinear` and `VariationalDropoutConvolution2D`,